The Junction (Ogden, Utah): Description

-The Junction's main anchors are the Megaplex 13 theater and the adjacent Salomon Center, which houses Skinny Dogz and arcade, Gold's Gym, FlowRider pool, iRock climbing wall, iFly indoor skydiving, and some small restaurants.
+The Junction's main anchors are the Megaplex 13 theater and the adjacent Salomon Center, which houses Skinny Dogz arcade, EoS Fitness, FlowRider pool, iRock climbing wall, iFly indoor skydiving, and a few small restaurants.
 These facilities opened in June 2007.
 Already open by then was the nearby Elizabeth Stewart Treehouse Museum, a children's museum providing nearly 30000 sqft of interactive exhibits for children, ages two to twelve, and their families.
 The remainder of The Junction consists of two office buildings, several restaurants, a large parking garage, and a number of condominium and apartment buildings with retail space on the ground level.

+Lindquist Field, home of the Ogden Raptors minor league baseball team, is located on the western edge of the complex.

 As an economic investment for Ogden City, The Junction has been controversial.
 Skeptics point out that The Junction's tax revenues have fallen far short of what was originally promised, and that taxpayers will be subsidizing payments on The Junction's bonded debt for many years to come.
 On the other hand, proponents argue that The Junction has enhanced downtown Ogden and indirectly helped other downtown businesses to prosper.